Update: I no longer use this roaster, I’ve moved onto a drum roaster.

-My current roaster is the SCTO, or Stir Crazy Turbo Oven setup.
+This page is about my old Stir Crazy Turbo Oven Roaster.
 There’s nothing unique about it, I copied Peter’s design.
 I appreciate how well this configuration works and how little tweaking it really needs.
 I’ll talk about the process I used to make it and how I addressed some of the common issues people run into.
 Its talking points are:

 - Socket / bolt drive arm replacement

 - 2″ spacer ring